Three-loop color-kinematics duality: A 24-dimensional solution space induced by new generalized gauge transformations: Abstract

 \section{Abstract}

 We obtain full-color three-loop three-point form factors of the stress-tensor supermultiplet and also of a length-3 half-BPS operator in ${\cal N}=4$ SYM based on the color-kinematics duality and on-shell unitarity.
-The integrand results pass all planar and non-planar unitarity cuts, while satisfying the minimal power-counting of loop momenta and diagrammatic symmetries.
-Surprisingly, the three-loop solutions, while manifesting all dual Jacobi relations, contain a large number of free parameters; in particular, there are 24 free parameters for the form factor of stress-tensor supermultiplet.
+The integrand results are verified by all planar and non-planar unitarity cuts, and they satisfy the minimal power-counting of loop momenta and diagrammatic symmetries.
+Interestingly, these three-loop solutions, while manifesting all dual Jacobi relations, contain a large number of free parameters; in particular, there are 24 free parameters for the form factor of stress-tensor supermultiplet.
 Such degrees of freedom are due to a new type of generalized gauge transformation associated with the operator insertion for form factors.
+We also perform numerical integration and obtain consistent full-color infrared divergences and the known planar remainder.
 The form factors we obtain can be understood as the ${\cal N}=4$ SYM counterparts of three-loop Higgs plus three-gluon amplitudes in QCD and are expected to provide the maximally transcendental parts of the latter.